STUBA-rupr/open62541-I4Component/README.md

 # open62541-I4Component
 This branch is focused to embedded devices.
 It presetns **SDRAM** extension for heap memory functions to separate memory allocation for communication layer and application layer (node and addres space management).
 The target device is STM32F769I-DISC1.

+It is necessary to comment out two last lines from UA_Server_initNS0 (1.14 compatibility).

 ## Project InformationModelHelper
 After generating Nodeset from AASX Package Explorer the nodeset XML needs to be adujsted to allow open62541 to compile it.
 - The open62541 compiler requires one nodeset XML file for one namespace.